erikvalkering/smartref/README.md

 The implementation has been tested using the following compilers:
 - Clang 4.0.1

-// TODO: -cmaster Rework Features list (a lot is not even part of Features list) The following features are planned to be implemented:
+The following features are planned to be implemented:
 - [ ] Member-types
     - [ ] STL